ideal for hedging and screening purposes

 Elaeagnus ‘Coastal Gold’

 Large, bushy, evergreen, quick growing shrub with large dark green glossy leaves with striking yellow centres.
-Small, beautifully fragrant silver flowers in Autumn.
-Ideal for hedges up to 3m.
+Small, beautifully fragrant silver flowers in autumn.
+Ideal for hedges up to 3 meters.
 Hardy and particularly suited to coastal areas in sun or partial shade.

 Elaeagnus ‘Coastal Gold’